 The local community would like to see this significant historical building conserved and developed as a focal point for the Darent Valley community.
-To that end, a Charitable Incorporated Organisation – The Archbishop’s Palace Conservation Trust (APCT) – has being established (Registration number 1173486), initially to enter into discussions with the Council and the consultants carrying out the Options Appraisal, to persuade the Council to transfer or lease the property to the Trust and then to operate it as a self-sustaining community resource.
+To that end, a Charitable Incorporated Organisation – The Archbishop’s Palace Conservation Trust (APCT) – has been established (Registration number 1173486).
+On 19th September 2019, Sevenoaks District Council granted a 99-year lease on the site and buildings to the Trust, which is working to conserve the Palace, create an interpretation centre for Otford and the Darent Valley and operate it as a self-sustaining community resource.

 Please sign up to receive updates on our plans and progress using the form on the right.

 (a) To work for the benefit of the public the preservation, restoration, maintenance, repair and improvement of the building known as the Archbishop’s Palace in Otford, Kent.

 (b) to advance the education of the public in the history of the Archbishop’s Palace, the Tudors, the role of the Archbishops and the history of the Darent Valley by the provision of exhibitions and other learning experiences.